Clove: benefits, dosage, contraindications

 Analgesic

-Eugenol, the main constituent of clove essential oil, possesses anesthetic properties when applied topically.
-Laboratory research suggests that eugenol modifies the activity of sodium, potassium, and calcium channels as well as other receptors.
-Furthermore, eugenol may inhibit prostaglandin biosynthesis (substances involved in pain mediation) thus depressing pain sensory receptors.
-Other constituents of clove, such as beta-caryophyllene, may be involved in reducing the pain response.
+Eugenol, the main constituent of clove essential oil, has anesthetic properties when applied topically.
+Laboratory research suggests that eugenol modifies the activity of sodium, potassium and calcium channels as well as other receptors.
+In addition, eugenol may inhibit the biosynthesis of prostaglandins (substances involved in mediating pain) and thereby depress sensory pain receptors.
+Other constituents of clove, such as beta-caryophyllene, may be involved in reducing the pain response.nn

 Usages associés